deepset-ai/haystack-home/content/blog/haystack-nvidia-nim-rag-guide/index.md

 ## Creating the Haystack RAG Pipeline

 In our example, we will create a simple question/answering RAG pipeline using both NVIDIA NeMo Retriever Embedding NIM and LLM NIM.
-For this pipeline, we use the NvidiaTextEmbedder to embed the query for retrieval, and the NvidiaGenerator to generate a response.
-Example below shows how to instantiate the generator using NVIDIA-hosted [`meta/llama3-70b-instruct`](https://build.nvidia.com/meta/llama3-70b) LLM NIM.
+For this pipeline, we use the `NvidiaTextEmbedder` to embed the query for retrieval, and the `NvidiaGenerator` to generate a response.
+Example below shows how to instantiate the generator using [`meta/llama3-70b-instruct`](https://build.nvidia.com/meta/llama3-70b) LLM NIM hosted on the NVIDIA API catalog.

 ```python
 generator = NvidiaGenerator(